dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 ## Exception filters

-Exception filters can be configured globally or on a per-controller or per-action basis in an MVC app.
+In MVC apps, exception filters can be configured globally or on a per-controller or per-action basis.
+In Razor Pages apps, they can be configured globally or per page model.
 These filters handle any unhandled exception that occurs during the execution of a controller action or another filter.
 For more information, see <xref:mvc/controllers/filters#exception-filters>.

 > [!TIP]
 > Exception filters are useful for trapping exceptions that occur within MVC actions, but they're not as flexible as the Exception Handling Middleware.
 We recommend using the middleware.
 Use filters only where you need to perform error handling differently based on which MVC action is chosen.